 Reserve your spot for a Wellness Walk at Bayard Cutting Arboretum today!

 Wild Heart Nature Connection founder and guide, Linda Lombardo, is certified through the Association of Nature and Forest Therapy Guides and Programs, an international community of forest therapy guides founded in 2012 in Sonoma County, CA. The ANFT combines elements of the Japanese Shinrin-Yoku, Zen meditation, psychotherapy, educational consulting, and nature connection in their certification program and protocol.

 Linda Lombardo is also a certified life coach through the Coaches Training Institute since 2001.
 Additional background includes a current NOLS Wilderness First Aid certification and American Red Cross CPR training; all active certifications.
 Liability Insurance information is available upon request.

-These walks are offered in partnership with Long Island Forest Walks, led by ANFT certified guide, Linda Lombardo, who has been leading walks on Long Island for over two years.
+These walks are offered in partnership with Long Island Forest Walks, led by ANFT certified guide, Linda Lombardo, who has been leading walks on Long Island for five years.

 What does a Forest Therapy walk for children entail?